- Developing self-awareness skills is crucial for a child’s future relationships and overall mental health.

 - Naming emotions can help children better understand and process their feelings.

 As your child transitions from toddlerhood to the preschooler years, you’ll notice, among other things, important changes in their self-awareness skills.
 In other words, they will be able to say and understand the meaning of their first name, age, and sex, as well as having a better understanding of their likes and dislikes.
 Your child’s self-awareness skills are what, in the future, will allow them to understand that they are a whole, unique, and independent person with thoughts and feelings.
 This set of skills is essential for developing and maintaining relationships, and to lead a healthy and happy inner life.

-According to 1991’s seminal paper on how children develop the concept of selfhood, published by Harvard’s professor Jerome Kagan in the journal Developmental Review, self-awareness refers to a person’s realization that he or she is a distinct human being, with body, mind and actions that are separate from other people’s.
+According to 1991’s seminal paper on how children develop the concept of selfhood, published by Harvard’s professor Jerome Kagan in the journal Developmental Review, self-awareness refers to a person’s realization that they are a distinct human being, with body, mind, and actions that are separate from other people’s.
 Approaching 4 years of age, children work on developing their autonomy, as stated in the stages of psychosocial development proposed by Erick Erickson during the 1950’s.